Qcraft-UEx/QCRAFT-Scheduler/README.md

 5. **Unshceduling of the results:** These results go through a unscheduling process to divide the results by user, and are stored in a database.

 ## License
-AutoSchedulQ is licensed under the [MIT License](https://github.com/Qcraft-UEx/QCRAFT/blob/main/LICENSE)
+QCRAFT Scheduler is licensed under the [MIT License](https://github.com/Qcraft-UEx/QCRAFT/blob/main/LICENSE)